ErpNetDocs/tech/concepts/parties-concepts.md

   - Corporate Financials Department

 > [!Note]
-> Because our own enterprise companies [Multi-Company](../concepts/multi-company.md) are also companies (which are parties), party hierarchy can be used for organizing both our own corporate structure and the corporate structure of our business partners.
+> Because our own enterprise companies [Multi-Company](https://docs.erp.net/tech/concepts/multi-company.html) are also companies (which are parties), party hierarchy can be used for organizing both our own corporate structure and the corporate structure of our business partners.

-## Party Relationships
+## Party relationships

-Party Relationships organize the formal and informal relationships between different parties.
+Party relationships organize the formal and informal relationships between different parties.
 Using party relationships, information, such as the following can be easily represented:

 - Peter works for Company A
 - Peter is a friend of George